 Every child develops differently, so if they start losing their baby teeth earlier, that is okay.
 There is no need to panic; it can happen as young as 4 and as old as 8 years old.
 Your child should lose all of their teeth around 11 or 12, sometimes for specific kids, it can happen later.
 The very last teeth that will come in will be the molars, and after that, some kids, not all, will have wisdom teeth that could come in as adults or older teens.

 All adults have the option to get braces, though it may require more time than a kid would.
-There are several types of braces that might help an adult feel comfortable with the decision to get braces.
+Several types of braces might help an adult feel comfortable with the decision to get braces.
 Dentists now have the option to provide patients with ceramic or clear braces that will correct someone’s teeth over time and reduce the appearance of braces.

 Adults with braces are concerned about gum disease, and it is actually common to get gum disease from plaque buildup no matter what age you are.
 However, if your braces are not fitted correctly, it could cause further issues.
-Gums may bleed, or look swollen, perhaps might even be bright red.
+Gums may bleed, or look swollen, perhaps might even bright red.
 If this is the case, it could also cause gum disease, and you should get your braces looked at as soon as you notice.
-Couple things kids and people with braces can do - good oral hygiene at home with proper orthodontic brushes, flosses, etc. and also, make sure to get your regular dental prophy cleaning at your dental office.
+A couple of things kids and people with braces can do - good oral hygiene at home with proper orthodontic brushes, flosses, etc., and also, make sure to get your regular dental prophy cleaning at your dental office.

 Want local dental answers to your emergency dentist questions - simply post your local dentist request at DentalChat.
 We answer emergency dental kid teeth questions online at DentalChat.com.

-We answered local wisdom tooth problem questions, local pediatric dental care questions, gum problem with ortho braces question and local orthodontics question in this local pediatric dentist blog.
+We answered local wisdom tooth problem questions, local pediatric dental care questions, gum problem with ortho braces questions, and local orthodontics questions in this local pediatric dentist blog.